Search SAFC

 SA Video Game Development (VGD) Rebate

-The SA Video Game Development Rebate (SA VGD Rebate) enables video games studios to claim a percentage of costs incurred to develop a video game in South Australia.
-The SA VGD Rebate is paid by the South Australian Government and administered by the SAFC.
+The SA Video Game Development Rebate (SA VGD Rebate) enables video games studios to claim a percentage of costs incurred to develop a video game in South Australia (SA).
+The SA VGD Rebate is paid by the South Australian Government and administered by the South Australian Film Corporation (SAFC).

-Launched in 2020 as the first of its kind in Australia, the rebate seeks to be responsive to the needs of the games industry and to establish South Australia as a leading location for games development by encouraging established South Australian games studios to scale and by incentivising other games studios to establish a base or undertake work in South Australia.
+The Rebate seeks to be responsive to the needs of the games industry and to establish SA as a leading location for games development by encouraging established South Australian games studios to scale and by incentivising other games studios to establish a base or undertake work in SA.

 What is on offer?